matrix-org/matrix-spec-proposals/specification/modules/end_to_end_encryption.rst

 For verification of each party's device keys, HKDF is as defined in RFC 5869 and uses SHA-256 as the hash function.
 The shared secret is supplied as the input keying material.
-No salt is used, and in the input parameter is the concatenation of:
+No salt is used, and in the info parameter is the concatenation of:

   * The string ``MATRIX_KEY_VERIFICATION_MAC``.
   * The Matrix ID of the user whose key is being MAC-ed.